calvinkNT/SiriProxy-AppleIntelligence/README.md

 6. Tell your phone to use your SiriProxy server as its DNS server (under your Wifi settings)
 7. Test that the server is running by saying "Test Siri Proxy" to your phone.

-FAQ
----

-**Will this let me run Siri on my none Siri devices (eg. iPhone 4, iPod Touch, iPhone 3G, Microwave, etc)?**

-No. Please stop asking.

-**What is your opinion on h1siri, public SiriProxy servers, and other Siri "ports"?**

-Glad you asked!
-Watch this: [http://youtu.be/Y_Q6PfxBSbA](http://youtu.be/Y_Q6PfxBSbA)

 **How do I generate the certificate?**